-- All technical and policy information is available to the public at the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area office, Monday through Friday, from 8:00 a.m. to 5:00 p.m.; - As needed, visualization techniques, such as charts, maps and slideshows, are used to communicate to interested and/or affected public participants; - As appropriate, technical and policy information is placed in the Alachua County Library District main library and the Millhopper and Tower branch libraries; and

-To revise this Public Involvement Plan, there must be a minimum public comment period of 45 days before it can be adopted or revised.
-The proposed draft of the Public Involvement Plan may be viewed at the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area website and the Alachua County Library District main library and the Millhopper and Tower branch libraries.
+- All technical and policy information is available to the public at the Metropolitan Transportation Planning Organization office, Monday through Friday, from 8:00 a.m. to 5:00 p.m.; - As needed, visualization techniques, such as charts, maps and slideshows, are used to communicate to interested and/or affected public participants; - As appropriate, technical and policy information is placed in the Alachua County Library District main library and the Millhopper and Tower branch libraries; and - To revise this Public Involvement Plan, there must be a minimum public comment period of 45 days before it can be adopted or revised.
+The proposed draft of the Public Involvement Plan may be viewed at the Metropolitan Transportation Planning Organization website and the Alachua County Library District main library and the Millhopper and Tower branch libraries.